-Waco DWI Lawyers
+Waco DWI Attorney

-If you have been charged with DWI (often referred to as driving under the influence or DUI in other states), you are likely afraid, embarrassed, ashamed, nervous, and maybe even angry.
+If you have been charged with DWI (often referred to as driving under the influence or DUI in other states), you are likely afraid, embarrassed, and maybe even angry.
 Though the emotions may vary, there is always one constant: You need a good DWI lawyer to handle your case.
 Without a doubt, driving while intoxicated (DWI) is the most complex and confusing charge there is in the entire Texas penal code.

 Turn to Milam & Fanning, PLLC — our team has more than 30 years of experience standing up for rights.
-Our Waco DWI attorneys help Baylor University students and clients across Waco, Lorena, and all of McLennan County in the face of drunk driving arrests and charges.
+Our DWI attorneys help Baylor University students and clients across Waco, Lorena, and all of McLennan County in the face of drunk driving arrests and charges.
 We use our skills to help you face the serious consequences of a DWI conviction.